lironamy/pdf-inverter/DEPLOYMENT.md

 ### How It Works in Production

-- **Python Processing**: Available via Vercel Python functions!
+- **Python Processing Only**: Uses Vercel Python functions for true color inversion
-- **JavaScript Processing**: Used as fallback if Python fails
+- **No Fallback**: Pure Python implementation for best quality
 - **All Modes Work**: Reading, Printing, and Presentation modes all function
-- **Performance**: True color inversion with Python, fast fallback with JavaScript
+- **Performance**: True pixel-level color inversion with Python

 ### File Size Limits